StefaniaSerbanoiu/Store-Catalogue-App/README.md

-lab 2 is in backend and frontend folders
+lab 2 and bonus tasks are in backend and frontend folders